 Owls are some of our most captivating birds.
 Their love of hunting at dawn, dusk and even in the dark gives them a sense of mystery.
 With a good view, it’s easy to tell an owl from any other bird of prey thanks to their large head with big, forward-facing eyes.
 But how do you tell one owl from another?
-Here’s our guide to the five species you’re likely to spot in the UK!
+Here’s our guide on how to identify the five species of owls you’re likely to spot in the UK!

 A mostly brown, fairly compact owl with a large, rounded head.
 A little larger than a barn owl and usually seen in woodland.
 The plumage is mottled brown but can vary from greyish to reddish brown.
 The facial disk is mostly plain, with a narrow, darker wedge extending down between the large black eyes.